Gwiz65/dhtdigg/README.md

           downloads the metadata and then disconnects.

 TODO:
- - currently seach does nothing.
+ - Currently seach does nothing.
- - eliminte unnecessary file creation and parse in memory to database
  - Currently not capturing IPv6 peers.